 A minimum cumulative GPA of 2.70 over the courses taken towards the BJ (Honours) degree is required for the awarding of the degree.
-Students must achieve a 'C' or better in all Journalism classes in order to count those classes toward their degree.
-If a student receives a grade lower than 'C' in a required Journalism class, the student must repeat that class or (with the permission of the School of Journalism) take another Journalism class in order to make up the total credits required for the degree.
+Students must achieve a 'C' or better in all Journalism courses in order to count those courses toward their degree.
+If a student receives a grade lower than 'C' in a required Journalism course, the student must repeat that course or (with the permission of the School of Journalism) take another Journalism course in order to make up the total credits required for the degree.

-In order to graduate with first-class honours from the BJ (Honours) degree program, a student must obtain a GPA of at least 3.70 in classes taken towards that degree beyond the first five credits.
-All classes, including repeated classes and classes for which non-passing grades were obtained, are included.
+In order to graduate with first-class honours from the BJ (Honours) degree program, a student must obtain a GPA of at least 3.70 in courses taken towards that degree beyond the first five credits.
+All courses, including repeated courses and courses for which non-passing grades were obtained, are included.